Mid-America Reformed Seminary

-Mid-America Reformed Seminary is a graduate-level theological institution located in Dyer, Indiana, offering a biblical and theological education in the classic Reformed (Calvinistic) tradition.
+Mid-America Reformed Seminary is a graduate-level theological institution located in Dyer, Indiana, providing a biblical and theological education in the classic Reformed (Calvinistic) tradition.
 The seminary offers a three-year Master of Divinity degree program for students seeking ordination.
 A two-year Master of Theological Studies degree is offered for students who desire a theological education without seeking the ordained ministry.

 The school is accredited by TRACS and ATS.

 Relationship to the Church

 The school is not governed by any particular denomination, thereby allowing it to serve a variety of churches with ministerial training.
 Throughout its history Mid-America has prepared students for ordained ministry in the following confessionally Reformed and Presbyterian churches: